nagi49000/fastapi-docker-kube/README.md

 Specific installations will depend on your environment, and will also depend on the kubernetes flavour you wish to work with.
 The instructions below are for an Ubuntu 20.04 box.

+### Conda installation ###

+For running conda and Python code directly on your box (as opposed to in containers), conda can be installed from [here](https://docs.conda.io/en/latest/miniconda.html).
+The latest conda release and Python version for your system will suffice; when making a conda environment, one can specify a different Python version to that in the base conda environment.

 ### Docker installation ###

 Docker is in the apt repos for Ubuntu 20.04